zserge/zserge.github.io/blog/android-widget-for-geeks.md

 * it's easy to learn (simple syntax, the number of standard procedures is very small), easy to extend, easy to integrate with Java
 * it's very lightweight - added about 40kB to my APK size
-* it's somewhat slow, but thi is not critical for widgets - they are not frequently updated.
+* it's somewhat slow, but this is not critical for widgets - they are not frequently updated.
 * finally, it's a nice chance to learn Scheme by myself, as I have never used it before :)